-Custom Post Processing in Unity URP
+Custom Post Processing in Unity URP: Full Guide [Shader Graph + Code]

 At the moment (URP 12.1.5, May 2022) there is no easy way to have custom Post Processing effects in Unity's URP working with Volumes.